Parashah 47: Re'eh (See)

 FOOTNOTE: Breaking of bread, of course, is a timeworn Middle Eastern custom that is done only with family and friends.
 If you cannot eat with someone (as Peter tried to separate himself in Galatians 2:13), then you cannot associate with them at all.
 If the sinner was out of the assembly, you were not permitted to persecute them.
 However, you could, and in fact you must, demand that such a person put away detestable habits if they are to join the assembly and partake of the communal and havdilah meals that Y'shua and his disciples enjoyed.

-Sad but true, the Christian world is filled with myriad so-called prophets, some who even dare speak for God in the first person, as this article reveals: The prophet experiment.
+Sad but true, the Christian world is filled with myriad so-called prophets, some who even dare speak for God in the first person.
 Many have allowed themselves to follow all kinds people who proclaim to have "a word from the Lord."
 The bottom line is, if the things these "prophets" say does NOT line up with the Scriptures, it isn't from YHWH!
 We must always be very careful!
 Before Yeshua came onto the scene, false prophets were put to death if everything they said did not come to pass.

 Some might say, "Wow - we are to put people to death?
 The Old Testament God sure was mean"!
 But how is what we do today, different from what He commanded back then, since the laws of the Land today include the imprisonment and/or killing of certain criminals?
 Today, thanks to our Final SIN Sacrifice, Yeshua, we are no longer personally required to put to death false prophets, astrologers, witches or Tarot card readers, because they will one day face the Judge Himself!